AppImage/docs.appimage.org/source/packaging-guide/packaging-automation/open-build-service.rst

 .. note::
-    The :code:`AppImage.arm` repository is used for the ARM architectures for now.
+    The ``AppImage.arm`` repository is used for the ARM architectures for now.
 This will possibly change in the future.

-Be sure to just insert the :code:`<repository>` tags into your existing file.
+Be sure to just insert the ``<repository>`` tags into your existing file.
 For AppImage, we need to select one of the build targets that is built in your obs project.
-In the example above, please make sure to replace :code:`home:probono` with the actual name of the obs project where :code:`appimage.yml` should look for its resources - this can be the current project, and even RPMs created by the same package work as resources for AppImage.
+In the example above, please make sure to replace ``home:probono`` with the actual name of the obs project where ``appimage.yml`` should look for its resources - this can be the current project, and even RPMs created by the same package work as resources for AppImage.

 Also check whether openSUSE:Leap:15.6 is still currently supported and update the version if necessary.